JvanKatwijk/drm-receiver/README.md

 A note on the implementation

-The implementation is partially reimplenented from the implementation of the drm decoder at the sw radio.
+The implementation is partially reimplemented from the implementation of the drm decoder at the sw radio.
 The software was restructured though and limited in functionality: this software is restricted to handling audio streams.

 ----------------------------------------------------------------------------
 ----------------------------------------------------------------------------

 For Windows an installer is available, for Linux an AppImage.
-The AAC decoder for the Windows version is the fdk-aac library, for the Linux AppImage the faad_drm library is used.
+The AAC decoder for the Windows version is the fdk-aac library, for the Linux one needs to install  the libfdk-aac library is used.

 Of course, one may create an executable.
 Note that to keep things simple the only path is using qmake/make.